Azure/Enterprise-Scale-for-AVS/BrownField/Addons/Jumpbox/README.md

    - Open the browser on jumpbox
    - Copy the vCenter Web Client URL from AVS --> VMware Credentials
    - Hit enter

+5. Using the System-assigned Managed Identity:
+   - The jumpbox VM is deployed with a System-assigned Managed Identity
+   - You can assign roles to this identity in Azure RBAC to allow the VM to access Azure resources
+   - Find the principal ID in the deployment outputs or by running:
+     ```powershell
+     $vm = Get-AzVM -ResourceGroupName "YourResourceGroup" -Name "jumpboxvm"
+     $vm.Identity.PrincipalId
+     ```
+   - Assign roles to the managed identity using Azure Portal or PowerShell:
+     ```powershell
+     $roleDefinitionId = (Get-AzRoleDefinition "Reader").Id
+     New-AzRoleAssignment -ObjectId $vm.Identity.PrincipalId -RoleDefinitionId $roleDefinitionId -Scope "/subscriptions/YourSubscriptionId"
+     ```
+   - From within the VM, use Azure PowerShell, Azure CLI, or REST APIs with managed identity authentication

 ## Next Steps